ros/catkin/doc/macros.rst

    :param MSG_DIRS: source-relative paths to directories containing messages
    :param PYTHONPATH: source-relative paths to directory containing
       static python code.
-A "thunk" will be created to this (source) directory from the build directory if :cmake:macro:`enable_python` is called.
+A "thunk" will be created to this (source) directory from the build directory if :cmake:macro:`catkin_export_python` is called.
    :param CFG_EXTRAS: Any extra cmake stuff that should be accessible
       to users of the project.
 This file should live in subdirectory 'cmake' and have extension ``.in``.
 It will be expanded by cmake's